Sha-a-Gi/meptrgeo/README.md

 * Q: How frequently will this mod be updated?
-* A: All approved merge requests will be merged to master immediately.
+* A: All approved merge requests will be merged to main ASAP.

 * Q: My branch/merge request/code was deleted.